Suzu0071/Woomdawgs-2.4/Setup.md

 # Setup
 ## Beacon
 Download beacon things from [here](https://docs.beacon3d.com/quickstart/).

+## KlipperScreen
+Download through kiauh, docs can be found [here](https://klipperscreen.readthedocs.io/en/latest/).

 ## Wiring

-Wiring related is found [here](https://docs.ldomotors.com/en/voron/voron2).

 + The X stepper (on the left) goes into HV-Stepper0.
-Endstop goes to
 + The Y stepper (on the right) goes into HV-Stepper1.

 + Left front Z stepper goes to Stepper0.